hchungdelta/Simple_NN_API/NN_v2.0_seq2seq/introduction/extract_conversation/README.md

 ```

-20 dictionary units*: I use dictionary units here since the upper limit length of sentences is somewhat ambiguous in my model.
+20 dictionary units*: I use dictionary units here since the upper limit length of sentence is somewhat ambiguous in my model.
 In extreme case, 6 characters can be encoded into 1 dictionary unit.
 For example: ありがとう。is equals to ありがとう + 。 and hence is only 2 units.